Nuitka/Nuitka-website/doc/doc/roadmap.rst

    The suite still needs a bit of help to run through, should be good though.

--  Add support for new case syntax of 3.10
+-  Add support for all of the new case syntax of 3.10

    This is partially done, but assignments in or matches do not work yet.